need further ASSISTANCE?

 Will Columbia sell or share information about me with any outside vendor?

-Columbia partners with a few select companies to offer services like our online directory and some financial products.
+Columbia partners with a few select companies to offer services like our online Community and some financial products.
 Doing so necessitates our sharing a limited amount of demographic information with those vendors.
 Our agreements with those vendors restrict them from re-selling that information to third parties.

 Can I use both e-mail forwarding and Web-based e-mail?